the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 For example, some museums and botanical garden greenhouses do not allow children to be present for private events.
 This may mean that attendees with child-caring responsibilities are unable to attend and engage with your event.

-It is also important to check that rooms, doors, restrooms, and all spaces in the venue has step-free access that is wide enough and are able to be accessed by attendees who may use mobility aids.
+It is also important to check that rooms, doors, restrooms, and all spaces in the venue have step-free access that is wide enough and are able to be accessed by attendees who may use mobility aids.
 This can mean checking that ramps are no steeper than a 1:20 gradient, doors should have a minimum clear opening width of 840mm, and any space where attendees may need to change direction has a 1.5m by 1.5m space which allows for most wheelchairs to turn in a complete circle *(cite: Portsmouth city council: https://www.portsmouth.gov.uk/wp-content/uploads/2020/05/development-and-planning-design-guide-for-wheelchair-accessible-housing.pdf)*.
 Many motorized wheelchairs may be larger and require additional space to travel and turn.